Quick Verdict

 Concerns

-The main concerns are: (1) XRP is heavily speculative in practice — most retail holders are speculating on price appreciation, not using it for payments.
+The main concerns are: (1) XRP is heavily speculative in practice — many retail holders seek price appreciation rather than payment utility.
 (2) Ripple (the company) controls a large supply, raising questions about centralization and gharar regarding future supply releases.
-(3) The SEC legal battle created uncertainty (largely resolved by 2025).
+(3) Regulatory treatment and market access can change by jurisdiction, so an old legal headline should not be treated as a current Sharia ruling.

 Bottom Line